Andrew Napier, MD

 All writing

-The essays are mostly about what changes once claims have to survive cost, workflow, fatigue, and actual consequences.
+Mostly notes on what changes when clinical AI and devices have to survive cost, workflow, fatigue, and actual consequences.

 All papers

-The publication list is short on purpose.
-I would rather have a small body of work tied to real problems than a padded bibliography.
+The publication list is short.
+That is true.
+I would rather show a small body of work tied to real problems than pad the bibliography.

 Lens-Clearing Laryngoscopy